gitisz/tofu-xen-k3s/README.md

 ### K3S Token
 Create a folder called `.k3s` in the root of this cloned repository, then create a file in it called `k3s_token`.
-Add a your desired secret to this file.
+Add your desired secret to this file.
 This token/secret will be used to join the K3S nodes to the cluster.

     |-- .k3s